smoakey/pencils-and-more/README.md

 # Pencils and More

-A simple crud app for managing a pencil inventory
+A simple crud app for managing a pencil inventory API built with the Lumen framework https://lumen.laravel.com, and Angular 1.5 for the client.

 ## Requirements